Mieczys/delilahResto/README.md

 https://github.com/Mieczys/delilahResto

 Delilah Restó is a restaurant web application.
-This project contains the backend component of the system, which in general is an product catalog and order manager.
+This project contains the backend component of the system, which in general is a product catalog and order manager.

 ## Installation